 Program overview

-The Master of Education (MEd) with a specialization in Gender and Women's Studies at Lakehead University is designed to deepen students' understanding of gender as a critical category of analysis in educational contexts.
+The Master of Education (MEd) with a specialization in Gender and Women's Studies at Lakehead University is designed to deepen students' understanding of gender as a critical category in scholarly inquiry.
 This program emphasizes interdisciplinary instruction, allowing students to critically evaluate existing knowledge models in relation to gendered experiences.
-The aim is to foster the integration of gendered teaching, learning, and research within both the university and the broader community.
-Upon completion, graduates receive a degree that specifies their discipline along with the specialization in Gender and Women's Studies.
+The goal is to foster the integration of gender-focused teaching, learning, and research within both the university and the broader community.
+Upon completion, graduates receive a degree that specifies their discipline and highlights their specialization in Gender and Women's Studies.

-The Master of Education program with a specialization in Gender and Women's Studies is structured to provide a comprehensive educational experience.
-The program typically spans a two-year period, allowing students to engage deeply with both theoretical and practical aspects of gender studies.
+The Master of Education program with a specialization in Gender and Women's Studies is structured to provide a comprehensive educational experience over a flexible program length.
+Students will engage in advanced disciplinary research while integrating gendered scholarship from various fields.
 Key features of the program structure include:

 • Focus on developing gendered teaching and research methodologies.